-The Committee on the Elimination of Racial Discrimination today concluded its consideration of the combined initial and second to ninth periodic reports of Benin, with Committee Experts commending the State on establishing its national human rights institution, and asking questions on the repatriation of Benin bronzes artefacts, and discrimination against people with albinism.
+The Committee on the Elimination of Racial Discrimination today concluded its consideration of the combined sixteenth to eighteenth periodic reports of Namibia, with Committee Experts commending the State on its efforts to expand educational opportunities for marginalised groups, while asking questions on disparities between ethnic groups in access to voting rights and poverty levels.

-The delegation of Benin consisted of representatives of the Ministry of Foreign Affairs and Cooperation; the Ministry of Justice and Legislation; the Ministry of the Interior and Public Security; and the Permanent Mission of Benin to the United Nations Office at Geneva.
+The delegation of Namibia consisted of representatives of the Office of the Attorney-General; the Ministry of Justice; and the Permanent Mission of Namibia to the United Nations Office at Geneva.

-The Committee will issue its concluding observations on the report of Benin after its one hundred and seventh session, which concludes on 30 August.
+The Committee will issue its concluding observations on the report of Namibia after the conclusion of its one hundred and tenth session on 31 August.
 Summaries of the public meetings of the Committee can be found here, while webcasts of the public meetings can be found here.
-The programme of work of the Committee’s one hundred and seventh session and other documents related to the session can be found here.
+The programme of work of the Committee’s one hundred and tenth session and other documents related to the session can be found here.

-The Committee will next meet in public on Wednesday, 10 August at 3 p.m. to review the combined 15th to 21st reports of Nicaragua (CERD/C/NIC/15-21).
+The Committee will next meet in public on Thursday, 17 August at 3 p.m. to consider the combined nineteenth to twenty-third periodic reports of Senegal (CERD/C/SEN/19-23).

-The Committee has before it the combined initial and second to ninth periodic reports of Benin (CERD/C/BEN/1-9).
+The Committee has before it the combined sixteenth to eighteenth periodic reports of Namibia (CERD/C/NAM/16-18).